MartijnDwars/metaborg.github.io/stratego/language/05-rewriting-strategies.md

 The `Dnf` function mimics the innermost normalization strategy by recursively traversing terms.
 The auxiliary transformation function `DnfR` is used to encode the distribution and negation rules.
 The `D` rules are _default_ rules that are only applied if none of the `E` rules apply, as specified by the strategy expression `E <\+ D`.

-In order to compute the disjunctive normal form of a term, we have to `apply' the `Dnf` function to it, as illustrated in the following application of the `prop-dnf3` program:
+In order to compute the disjunctive normal form of a term, we have to _apply_ the `Dnf` function to it, as illustrated in the following application of the `prop-dnf3` program:

     $ cat test1.dnf
     Dnf(And(Impl(Atom("r"),And(Atom("p"),Atom("q"))),ATom("p")))